 the obvious choice, but other healthy beverages — including clear

-consommé or broth — will ensure you don’t get dehydrated while you’re
+consommé or broth — will ensure you don’t get dehydrated

-least serve as a soothing comfort food.
+the very least serve as a soothing comfort food.

-a medication in pill or sugar-free liquid form.
+medication in pill or sugar-free liquid form.
 Pills do not contain a significant amount of added sugars,

 and sugar-free cough drops and cough syrup are available at most pharmacies.

 (Keep in mind that they may contain sugar alcohols, which should be consumed in

 moderation because they can cause gastrointestinal distress.)
 Also, remember

 that antibiotics are not effective against the common cold — or any

 - Get plenty of rest.
 Allowing your body the proper amount of rest — at least 8 hours per night for most adults and more when you’re sick — will help you get better faster.
 And unless your doctor says otherwise (or if you have a fever), stick with your usual exercise routine if you feel up to it — there's no medical reason to skip it.
 Some studies even show that the common cold can be warded off by exercise.
-A brisk walk every day can help boost your immune system and reduce the severity of a cold if you get one.
+A brisk walk every day can also help boost your immune system and reduce the severity of a cold if you get one.